Neighborhood Consensus Contrastive Learning for Backward-Compatible Representation: Related work

 \subsection{Backward-compatible representation}

-Backward-compatible learning, also called ``asymmetric learning'', encourages the new embeddings closer to the old embeddings with the same class ID than that with different class IDs.
+Backward-compatible learning encourages the new embeddings closer to the old embeddings with the same class ID than that with different class IDs.
 It is an emerging topic.
 To the best of our knowledge, there only exist two pieces of research.
-Budnik \etal~\cite{Budnik2020} proposes an asymmetric metric learning paradigm.
+Budnik \emph{et al.} \cite{Budnik2020} adopts the metric learning loss, \textit{e.g.}, triplet loss and contrastive loss, in an asymmetric way to achieve backward-compatible learning.
 We call this method “Asymmetric” for convenience.
-It provides a perspective: we can regard new embeddings as ``anchor'' and old embeddings as ``positives/negatives'' to achieve backward-compatible learning by metric learning losses.
-Shen \etal~\cite{Shen2020} proposes BCT, a backward-compatible representation learning model.
+Shen \emph{et al.} \cite{Shen2020} proposes BCT, a backward-compatible representation learning model.
 BCT feeds the new embeddings into the old classifier.
 Then the output logits are optimized with cross-entropy loss.
 BCT and Asymmetric are essentially identical, as it is equivalent to a smoothed triplet loss where each old embedding class has a single center \cite{qian2019softtriple}.
 With the newly added data, BCT needs to use knowledge distillation techniques.
-In general, existing methods simply conduct constraints in the embedding space or discriminative space and ignore the intra-class variance of the old embeddings.
-In this article, we consider this problem from a neighborhood consensus perspective with both embedding structure and discriminative knowledge.
+In general, existing methods simply adopt embedding losses or classification losses in an asymmetric way.
+However, such loss is limited in handling the complicated cluster structures of fixed old embeddings.
+In this article, we consider this problem from a neighborhood consensus perspective with both embedding structure and discrimination knowledge.